 - 4 Tips for Visiting Sierra de las Quijadas

 San Luis Province

 We took a night bus from Buenos Aires to San Luis and slept almost all the way.
 Yes, Argentinean buses are that comfortable!
-On the first day, we went directly to the Potrero de los Funes Reservoir, where we recharged our batteries.
+The first day we went directly to the Potrero de Los Funes Reservoir to recharge our batteries.
 On the second day, we explored San Luis city itself.
-There is a nice green square with a church: the Plaza Pringles and the Cathedral.
-We spent the whole day people watching in pedestrian Rivadavia Street.
-Then we visited the tourist office on the main plaza and with a little help from the charming ladies at the front desk, we were able to arrange a private tour to Sierra de las Quijadas National Park.
+We spent the whole day people-watching on pedestrian Rivadavia Street.
+Then we visited the tourist office on the main plaza and, with a little help from the charming ladies at the front desk, we were able to arrange a private tour to Sierra de las Quijadas National Park.

 Private Tour to Sierra de las Quijadas

 Our professional and nice driver picked us up early.
 The journey from San Luis city to the Sierra de las Quijadas National park takes an hour and a half.
 The journey is an attraction in itself.
 Endless pampas, weird vegetation, and wild guanacos kept our eyes glued to the window.
 The landscape on the way is mostly flat.
 Thus, we were surprised when we arrived and saw such a deep canyon and sharp rocks.
 The entrance to the park is immediately after Hualtaran Village.
 You have to pay a fee to enter.
 The best viewpoint is Potrero de la Aguada.
 We spent hours admiring the views.